CDLUC3/ezid/doc/apidoc.2.rst

-   All DataCite Metadata Scheme metadata bound to DOI identifiers is automatically and immediately uploaded to DataCite_, where it may be made available DataCite's search system and other indexing services.
+   All DataCite Metadata Scheme metadata bound to DOI identifiers is automatically and immediately uploaded to DataCite_, where it may be made available to DataCite's search system and other external services.

 .. _Profile "dc":